Welcome, we're here to help.

 You do not need the 1099-G form to complete your federal income tax return.

-Get the total benefits TWC paid you in 2011 on the Internet or by telephone.
+Get the total benefits TWC paid you last year on the Internet or by telephone.

 View a tutorial on how to check your IRS 1099-G information online.